rmuchoa/assembly-voting/README.md

 * [Spring Boot] - Run standalone application with Spring Boot.
 * [Spring Data] - Maps Mongo DB Documents schema with Spring Data.
 * [HttpClient] - Uses Apache HttpClient to request third part API.
+* [Active MQ] - Uses Apache Active MQ as a message broker to comunicate with another aplications by JMS.
 * [Mockito] - Uses Mockito to make better unit tests.
-* [Hamcrest] - Uses Hamcrest to make tests more smarter.
+* [Hamcrest] - Uses Hamcrest to make tests smarter.

 ### Installation
 Use gradle to build and install all packages.
 So use the command bellow to do this: